QuentinRa/blog.quentinra.dev/info/ocaml/interm/types.md

 * ``| Name`` : a constructor without any arguments
 * ``| Name of ...`` : a constructor with arguments

-Notice that the names MUST start by an uppercase.
+Notice that the names MUST start with an uppercase.

 ```ocaml
 type person =